cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 #### Soundness

-Accumulator proofs must be *sound*: elements which have not been added to the accumulator can never be proved to have been included, but can always be proved to have been excluded.
+Accumulator proofs must be *sound*: key => value mappings which have not been added to the accumulator can never be proved to have been included, but can always be proved to have been excluded.

-For an key `key` not set in the accumulator `acc`, for all values of `proof` and all values of `value`,
+For any key `key` not set in the accumulator `acc`, for all values of `proof` and all values of `value`,

 ```coffeescript
 verifyMembership(root, proof, key, value) == false